FxRxBx/http-impact-pkkmqg-git.codesubmit.io-impact--qa-automation-lslcrp/README.md

 # PLEASE NOTE: Project was tested using the latest versions Selenium and Python on PyCharm and the Chrome web driver.

-# Test Case Steps are commented in the code for reference
+# UI and Functionality Testing was applied in this Test plan

-Testing scenario Information
+Testing scenario Information : This description for each type of user best describes the test results of each automated test.

-TEST RESULTS for Problem User Login
+TEST RESULTS for Problem User Login ->

 #Fails
 Product images are incorrect , as they do not show the actual products and when the image link is clicked different product names are displayed.